MiracleChibuike/miracle.dev/SEO_GUIDE.md

 ### Backlink Checker:

-https://ahrefs.com/backlink-checker (free plan available) Monitor who links to your site
+https://ahrefs.com/backlink-checker (free plan available) Monitor who links to site

 ## 💡 Pro Tips

-1. **Update your GitHub README** - Make it SEO-friendly and link to your portfolio
+1. **Update GitHub README** - Make it SEO-friendly and link to portfolio
 2. **Use descriptive commit messages** - GitHub is indexed by search engines
 3. **Optimize image filenames** - Use descriptive names instead of "image1.png"
 4. **Add alt text to images** - Important for accessibility and SEO
-5. **Network on LinkedIn** - Share your portfolio in posts and recommendations
+5. **Network on LinkedIn** - Share portfolio in posts and recommendations
 6. **Keep contact information visible** - Helps with local search and conversions

 ## 📝 Current Domain Status

-Your site is deployed at: `https://onyia-miracle.vercel.app/`
+ site is deployed at: `https://onyia-miracle.vercel.app/`

 **Pros:**